lifeanddeath/oracle-certification-javaSE8-programmer/src/coreJavaAPIs/coreJavaAPIsNotes.md

 In string and string builder questions, it is important to control that == operator is used for object and type reference, whereas equals is only for comparing values.

+Equals operator doesn't care about the types.
+It just checks whether two values are identical or not.

 ## Concatenation

 Placing one String before the other String and combining them together is called string concatenation.